 WHY THIS TRIP

 Explore the best of Peru and Ecuador: Machu Picchu, the Amazon basin, and the Galapagos Islands.
+Travel to the Amazon basin in southern Peru, home to incredible wildlife.
+Experience this amazing ecosystem from the comfort of the Tambopata Research Center, a remote rainforest lodges adjacent to one of the largest parrot and macaw clay licks in the world, making for incredible wildlife viewing.
 Hike to incredible Inca ruins in Cusco and the Sacred Valley before hiking the one day Royal Inca Trail to Machu Picchu, arriving on foot through the Sun Gate just like the Incas did.
-Then travel to the Amazon basin in Ecuador, home to incredible wildlife.
-Experience this amazing ecosystem from the comfort of the first class Napo Wildlife Center, a community owned lodge located in Yasuní National Park.
-End your journey with a 6 day cruise through the Galapagos Islands, the “Enchanted Isles.”
+Complete your journey with a 5 or 6 day cruise through the Galapagos Islands, the “Enchanted Isles.”
 Living on board the luxurious first class Odyssey Yacht, you travel from island to island observing the wildlife up close by kayak, foot, and snorkeling.